-modem control register (MCR)
+modem-control register (MCR)

-The MCR controls the interface with the modem or data set as described in Figure 16.
-MCR can be written and read.
-The RTS and DTR outputs are directly controlled by their control bits in this register.
+The MCR controls the interface with the modem or data set as described in Figure 19.
+The MCR can be written and read.
+Outputs RTS and DTR are directly controlled by their control bits in this register.
 A high input asserts a low signal (active) at the output terminals.
 MCR bits 0, 1, 2, 3, and 4 are shown as follows:

 - Bit 0: When MCR0 is set, the DTR output is forced low.
 When MCR0 is cleared, the DTR output is forced high.
 The DTR output of the serial channel may be input into an inverting line driver in order to obtain the proper polarity input at the modem or data set. - Bit1: When MCR1 is set, the RTS output is forced low.
 When MCR1 is cleared, the RTS output is forced high.
-The RTS output of the serial channel may be input into an inverting line driver to obtain the proper polarity input at the modem or data set. - Bit 2: MCR2 has no affect on operation. - Bit 3: When MCR3 is set, the external serial channel interrupt is enabled. - Bit 4: MCR4 provides a local loopback feature for diagnostic testing of the channel.
+The RTS output of the serial channel may be input into an inverting line driver to obtain the proper polarity input at the modem or data set. - Bit 2: MCR2 has no effect on operation. - Bit 3: When MCR3 is set, the external serial channel interrupt is enabled. - Bit 4: MCR4 provides a local loopback feature for diagnostic testing of the channel.
 When MCR4 is set, serial output TXx is set to the marking (high) state and SIN is disconnected.
 The output of the TSR is looped back into the RSR input.
 The four modem control inputs (CTS, DSR, DCD, and RI) are disconnected.
-The modem control outputs (DTR and RTS) are internally connected to the four modem control inputs.
-The modem control output terminals are forced to their inactive (high) state on the TL16C554.
-In the diagnostic mode, data transmitted is immediately received.
+The four modem control output bits (DTR, RTS, OUT1, and OUT2) are internally connected to the four modem control input bits (DSR, CTS, RI, and DCD), respectively.
+The modem control output terminals are forced to their inactive (high) state.
+In the diagnostic mode, data transmitted is received by its own receiver.
 This allows the processor to verify the transmit and receive data paths of the selected serial channel.
-Interrupt control is fully operational; however, interrupts are generated by controlling the lower four MCR bits internally.
-Interrupts are not generated by activity on the external terminals represented by those four bits. - Bit 5 Bit 7: MCR5, MCR6, and MCR7 are permanently cleared.
+Interrupt control is fully operational; however, modem-status interrupts are generated by controlling the lower four MCR bits internally.
+Interrupts are not generated by activity on the external terminals represented by those four bits. - Bit 5: This bit is the autoflow control enable (AFE).
+When set, the autoflow control is enabled, as described in the detailed description.